 - If you wanted to improve operational efficiencies with managing inventory, it may be time to change from using your “familiar” Excel spreadsheet or QuickBooks accounting software to using an actual supply chain management software package.

-- If you want to better manage your sales process, it may be time to change from using that “familiar” Outlook email program and start using a real relational contact management system.
-Or,
+- If you want to better manage your sales process, it may be time to change from using that “familiar” Outlook email program and start using a real relational Contact Management System.

-- If you’re frustrated with that friend or relative who has offered to help you with your website, social media or digital marketing endeavors, but seems to only work around their schedule, it may be time for a change and hire someone who has your best (business) interests in mind.
+- Or, if you find yourself frustrated with that friend or relative who has offered to help you with your website, social media or digital marketing endeavors, but seems to only work around their own schedule, it may be time for a change and hire someone who actually has your best (business) interests in mind.

 Change doesn’t have to hurt and it doesn’t have to break the piggy bank either, but it does need to occur if you want to make a positive change.